hazelcast/hazelcast/hazelcast-documentation/src/CPlusClient.md

 -	Ability to add cluster listeners to a cluster and entry/item listeners to distributed data structures.
 -	Distributed synchronization mechanisms with ILock, ISemaphore and ICountDownLatch.

+#### How to Setup

 Hazelcast C++ Client is shipped with 32/64 bit, shared and static libraries.
 Compiled static libraries of dependencies are also available in the release.
-Dependencies are **zlib** and some of the boost libraries.
-Below boost libraries are required:
+Dependencies are **zlib** and **shared_ptr** from the boost libraries.

+Downloaded release folder consists of:

+-	Mac_64/
--	`libboost_atomic`
+-	Windows_32/
--	`libboost_system`
+-	Windows_64/
--	`libboost_chrono`
+-	Linux_32/
--	`libboost_thread`
+-	Linux_64/
+-	docs/ *(HTML Doxygen documents are here)*

+And each of the folders above contains the following:

--	`libboost_date_time`
+-	examples/

-Downloaded release includes the below folders:

--	`docs/ html`, where Doxygen documentation is located.
+	-	testApp.exe => example command line client tool to connect hazelcast servers.
+	-	TestApp.cpp => code of the example command line tool.

--	`hazelcast/`
+- hazelcast/
-	-	`lib/`, where shared and static library of Hazelcast is located.
+	-	lib/ => Contains both shared and static library of hazelcast.
-	-	`include/`, where client headers are included.
+	-	include/ => Contains headers of client

--	`external/`
+-	external/
-	-	`lib/`, where compiled static libraries of dependencies is located.
+	-	lib/ => Contains compiled static libraries of zlib.
-	-	`include/`, where dependency headers are included.
+	-	include/ => Contains headers of dependencies.(zlib and boost::shared_ptr)

-#### Installation
+#### Platform Specific Installation Guides
 C++ Client is tested on Linux 32/64, Mac 64 and Windows 32/64 bit machines.
+For each of the headers above, it is assumed that you are in the correct folder for your platform.
+Folders are Mac_64, Windows_32, Windows_64, Linux_32 or Linux_64.

 ##### Linux